-The University of Miami has strict deadlines for each term by which you must have completed all of your final requirements, including turning in the correct number of dissertation copies and electronic submission to the Graduate Schools.
+The University of Miami has strict deadlines for each term by which you must have completed all of your final requirements, including draft reviews of your dissertation, producing the final PDF dissertation files and required ETD forms, and electronic submission to the Graduate School.
 These deadlines can be found at http://grad.miami.edu/electronic-thesis-and-dissertation/defense-and-submission-deadlines/index.html.